ipfs-inactive/blog/README.md

 1. Ensuring `config.toml` includes relevant [language code](http://www.rssboard.org/rss-language-codes) in `[languages]` section
 2. Adding a translation file with correct locale suffix, for example:
 	- English: `content/post/45-ipfs-weekly-11.md` → //blog.ipfs.io/45-ipfs-weekly-11/
-	- Chinese (Simplified): `content/post/45-ipfs-weekly-11.zh-cn.md` → //blog.ipfs.io/**zh-cn**/45-ipfs-weekly-11/
+	- Chinese (Simplified): `content-i18n/<lang_code>/post/45-ipfs-weekly-11.md` → //blog.ipfs.io/**zh-cn**/45-ipfs-weekly-11/

-	Note: To ensure translation is grouped with source post the `translationKey` header needs to be the same in both files, and `url` of translation needs to be prefixed with locale code, for example:
+	Note: To ensure translation is grouped with source post the `translationKey` header needs to be the same in both files, and `url` of translation needs to be prefixed with locale code (`zh-cn` for Chinese Simplified), for example:
 	```markdown
     ---
     date: 2018-09-25